 Step One: Qualifying Cities, Counties, CDPs, or MSAs

 Identify whether your project is in a designated metropolitan statistical area, county, city or CDP using the list below.
-If your project is in one of the following such areas then a certification could be issued – step four.
-If not, continue to Step Two.

 List of Designated Metropolitan Statistical Areas, Counties and Cities